Frequently Asked Questions

 We used to accept grant applications through Meyer’s GrantIS application portal, but we are currently switching to GivingData.
 We will add GivingData help here after the transition has been completed.
 Read more about our transition from GrantIS to GivingData.

 Can I apply for Justice Oregon funding if I have an existing Meyer grant from a different portfolio?

-Current Meyer funding will not disqualify an organization from applying for funding from Justice Oregon for Black Lives.
+Because the commitment to Black communities is in addition to the portfolio support Meyer has, current Meyer funding will not disqualify an organization from applying for funding from Justice Oregon for Black Lives.

 Meyer’s guidelines provide a range of funding amounts.
 How do I know how much I should ask for?

 The request amount should take into consideration the overall project size, project complexity, organization size and other funding sources.
 To truly impact systems change and enact programming that improves the life of Black Oregonians, we suggest funding requests of $50,000-$200,000 or above unless that amount is too high of a percentage for an organization’s overall budget(~20% of an organization’s budget).